Monday, July 29, 2019

 Juan Mata was a youth academy player for Real Madrid, but he started with Valencia in 2007.
 From 2011 to 2014, he played for Chelsea, where he was a major star for the team.
 After a fallout with Jose Mourinho, he moved to Manchester United.
 Ironically, they would reunite again at Old Trafford.
 For Spain, he was a part of the team that won the World Cup in 2010 and the European Championship two years later.

-At the time of writing, Eden Hazard has already earned 100 caps and led Belgium to the semi-final of the World Cup in 2018.
-He played for Lille in France for 8 years.
+Eden Hazard has already earned 126 caps and captained Belgium to the semi-final of the World Cup in 2018.
+He also won the Silver Bowl.
+For his club career, he played for Lille in France for 8 years.
 He signed with Chelsea in June 2012, where he won two Europa League in 2012 and 2019.
 He won both FWA and PFA Player of the Year for the 2014-2015 season in England.
-In 2019, he joined Real Madrid.
+In 2019, he joined Real Madrid, but his career was injury prone.

 Eden Hazard